 - Log transactions against contacts and see their total value

-- Makes notes about the contact on their own activity log
+- Makes notes about the contact on their own activity log (activity logs are important)

 With extensions though you can add even more capabilities, such as: